 Before you know it, you'll have an emergency savings plan in place, to protect you in the event that your car breaks down, or your home needs a major repair.

-In addition, this regular savings will help you increase your net worth over time.
+In addition, these regular savings will help you increase your net worth over time.

 Unfortunately, all of the work you've already done in steps 1-7 will have little lasting value if you don't change your attitude toward money.
 Now is the time to become even more frugal and learn to live within your means.